 It’s a milestone to celebrate – you’re buying your first vehicle!
 You’re not expecting it to have a lot of bells and whistles; it just has to be dependable.
 That’s why you’re thinking your first car should be a truck.
 Is this a good idea?

 Pickup trucks are well-built and dependable, but they’re not a good choice for a first car.
-Trucks tend to cost more, use more gas, are costlier to insure, and they’re bigger and harder to drive to.
-For those reasons, you might want to wait to buy a truck until you have more driving experience (and a bigger budget!).
+Trucks cost more, use more gas, are costlier to insure, and they’re bigger and harder to drive.
+For those reasons, a truck is better suited to a more experienced driver with greater financial resources.

 In this article, we’ll go over the different facets of truck ownership, comparing trucks to used cars.
 By the time you’re done reading, you’ll know whether your first car should be a truck or something else.